skeller88/aws-terraform-bootstrap/README.md

 CREATE ROLE hellorole WITH PASSWORD '<password>';
 ALTER ROLE hellorole CREATEDB;
 ALTER ROLE hellorole WITH LOGIN;
+CREATE DATABASE hello_world OWNER hellorole;
 Press "ctrl + D" to exit
 ```
 Choose a different password from your superuser password.
 The reason you create a new role is so that your superuser
 credentials are less likely to be compromised.

-Create the database using the Terminal:

-`$ createdb hello_world`

-Connect to it with the new user to verify that the database has been created successfully.
+Connect to the database with the `hellorole` user to verify that the database has been created successfully.
 There will not be any
 tables in the database:
 ```
 $ psql -U hellorole -d hello_world
 ```

-There is no table in the database yet.
 The app will populate the "messages" table when it is run.

 [Refer to this article on setting up PostgreSQL](https://www.codementor.io/engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb)for
 a more detailed explanation of the process.
-In order to perform additional actions from the command line, further
-permissions for the role may be needed.

 # AWS setup